dagu-org/dagu/README.md

 ## Motivation: Why not Airflow or Prefect?

 Popular workflow engines, Airflow and Prefect, are powerful and valuable tools, but they require writing Python code to manage the workflow.
-In many cases, there is already a large codebase written in other languages such as shell scripts or Perl.
-Adding another layer of Python code on top of the existing code is not ideal.
-Also, it is usually not practical to rewrite existing code in Python.
-For this reason, a more lightweight solution is needed; Dagu is easy to use and self-contained, making it ideal for small projects with a small number of people.
+In many cases, there are already hundreds of thousands of existing lines of code written in other languages such as shell scripts or Perl.
+Adding another layer of Python code on top of these may not be ideal.
+Also, it is often not practical to rewrite everything from scratch in Python in such situations.
+For this reason, a more lightweight solution where you can manage DAGs without making them more complicated is needed.
+So we developed Dagu.
+It is easy to use and self-contained, making it ideal for smaller projects with fewer people.

 ## ️How does it work?

 ### Self-contained
-- Dagu is a single binary and there' no dependency on any.
+- Dagu is a single binary and there's no dependency on any.
 - It uses the file system to store execution history data.
 Therefore, no DBMS or cloud service is required.

 ### Simple YAML format
-- Dagu executes DAGs defined in declarative YAML format.
+- Dagu executes DAGs defined in a simple YAML format.
 - Existing programs can be used without any modification.

 ## ️Quick start